-FURTHER THAT the Ganaraska Region Conservation Authority receives the Draft Conservation Land Strategy document for information and review; and b) Bill 168 - Stormwater Flood Prevention Act, 2024
+FURTHER THAT the Ganaraska Region Conservation Authority receives the Draft Conservation Land Strategy document for information and review; and b) Bill 168 - Stormwater Flood Prevention Act, 2024 Miriam Mutton asked about whether the municipalities could move the initiative forward.

 THAT the Ganaraska Region Conservation Authority directs staff to begin public consultation.
+CARRIED.